elastic/elastic-otel-node/packages/opentelemetry-node/TESTING.md

     # SKIP ioredis tests: REDIS_HOST is not set (try with `REDIS_HOST=localhost`)
     ...
     ```

+    The idea here is that there is an explicit signal that the test file can
+    expect its required test services to be running, otherwise it skips out.
+    This allows `npm run test:without-test-services` to work.
+It is fine if
+    the test file is configurable via more than this one environment variable
+    (e.g. separate `MONGODB_HOST` and `MONGODB_PORT` envvars).
+However it
+    would be nice if all but one have reasonable default values.

 6. **They SHOULD fail quickly if the requisite test service is not up.**<br/>
     For example, running the ioredis test with `REDIS_HOST` set but no running